 • With propulsion power that is unlimited for an outboard engine or up to 500kW for an inboard engine

 • That is carrying passengers inshore or as tender or auxiliary vessel within 3 (NM)Nautical Miles of a parent vessel within the (EEZ)Exclusive Economic Zone.

-This level of qualification is currently cited as meeting some of the requirements for certification as a Coxswain Grade 1 Near Coastal as defined by the National Standard for Commercial Vessels (NSCV) Part D.
+This qualification is required to obtain an AMSA certificate of competency as a Coxswain Grade 1 NC as defined in the National Standard for Commercial Vessels (NSCV) Part D.

 - 1. Course Overview

 - 2. Course Delivery

 - 3. Course Resources